hagan199/JavascriptCapstone/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Leaderboard: Hitting the API ] <a name="about-project"></a>
+# 📖  MOVIE GALLERY <a name="about-project"></a>

-** Leaderboard** is a simple website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+>This is my second microverse project I have built it with HTML and CSS.

 ## 🛠️ Built With <a name="built-with">
 ### Tech Stack <a name="tech-stack"></a>